-and specific objections thereto on April 7, 2008, and a partial discovery response on April 15, 2008, which was the due date for VCI to respond to staff's first set of discovery.
-On April 22, 2008, prosecutorial staff filed a Motion to Compel Discovery (Motion to Compel), seeking full and complete responses to its first set of discovery requests by 12 p.m. on April 30, 2008.
+On March 31, 2008, our prosecutorial staff served its First Set of Interrogatories (Nos.
+1-38) and First Request for Production of Documents (POD Nos.
+1-10) on VCI (discovery requests).
+A copy of the discovery requests is attached to this Order as Attachment B. VCI timely filed general and specific objections thereto on April 7, 2008, and a partial discovery response on April 15, 2008, which was the due date for VCI to respond to the discovery requests.
+On April 22, 2008, prosecutorial staff filed a Motion to Compel Discovery (Motion to Compel), seeking full and complete responses to the discovery requests by 12 p.m. on April 30, 2008.

-By Order No. PSC-08-0258-PCO-TX (Discovery Order), issued April 25, 2008, the Prehearing Officer found that time did not allow for VCI to file a response in opposition to the Motion to Compel, granted the Motion to Compel, and required VCI to respond to Staff's First Set of Discovery within seven days of the issuance date of the Order, by May 2, 2008.
+By Order No. PSC-08-0258-PCO-TX, issued April 25, 2008, in this docket (Discovery Order), the Prehearing Officer found that time did not allow for VCI to file a response in opposition to the Motion to Compel, granted the Motion to Compel, and required VCI to respond to the discovery requests within seven days of the issuance date of the Discovery Order, by May 2, 2008.
 On May 2, 2008, VCI instead filed a Motion for Reconsideration of the Discovery Order and a Request for Oral Argument.
 Prosecutorial staff filed a Response to the Motion for Reconsideration on May 5, 2008.